Bathurst 1000: Early years in Bathurst

 In 1968, sponsorship changed again and the race became known as the Hardie-Ferodo 500.
 It was also the year that advertising was first allowed to be displayed on the cars.
 In response to Ford's 1967 Bathurst victory, Holden entered the Monaro GTS 327.
 This was a coupe based on the HK model four-door Kingswood family sedan.
-Engineered as an affordable personal luxury car with the ability to win Bathurst it had a 327 cubic inch Chevrolet V8 (as the "GTS 327" name implies).
+Engineered as an affordable personal luxury car with the ability to win Bathurst, it had a 327 cubic inch Chevrolet V8 (as the "GTS 327" name implies).
 This engine enabled the Monaro GTS 327 to outperform the updated, yet smaller-engined, 302 cubic inch Falcon GTs and win in 1968.
 This was Holden's first Bathurst 500 win.

 The 1969 Hardie-Ferodo 500 saw the first of the Ford Falcon GT-HOs.
 This Phase One GT-HO Bathurst special Falcon was powered by a 351 cubic inch V8 sourced from Ford America.
 Its 'HO' specification included upgraded suspension components such as front and rear stabiliser bars.
 At Bathurst it was fitted with race tyres.
 Holden upgraded the GTS 327 Monaro to the GTS 350, which included better race-style handling and a more powerful Chevrolet V8 engine of 350 cubic inches.
 The new GTS 350 Monaro, in the hands of Colin Bond and Tony Roberts, was able to hold out Ford to claim the second victory for Holden.
 In 1969 there was a multi-car accident on lap one.
 After the first 10 cars passed through The Esses, contact between two Falcons caused one to roll over.
 Several cars coming around the blind corner crashed into the stationary car.
 The track was almost blocked with wreckage but expert flag marshalling enabled the cars to pass through in single file until the debris was cleared.
-The race was a disaster for Ford as many Falcon tyres failed due to the speed and weight of the Falcons.
-Ford even a ran a post race advertising campaign using the slogan "we were a little deflated".
+The race was a disaster for Ford as many Falcon tyres failed because of the speed and weight of the Falcons.
+Ford even a ran a post-race advertising campaign using the slogan "we were a little deflated".

 The 1969 race also saw the début of Peter Brock.
-Brock and Bond were drivers for the semi-official Holden Dealer Team (HDT), which had been formed earlier in the year to counter the official Ford Special Vehicles division that was churning out ever evolving GT-HO Falcons.
+Brock and Bond were drivers for the semi-official Holden Dealer Team (HDT), which had been formed earlier in the year to counter the official Ford Special Vehicles division that was churning out ever-evolving GT-HO Falcons.
 The "Old Fox", Harry Firth, who had been in charge of the Ford racing effort until he was abruptly replaced by an American, Al Turner, took charge of the HDT.